xiuql/BDSIM4CEPC/manual/source/model_description.rst

 ..
 TODO: add picture

 `multipole` defines a general multipole magnet.
-The strength parameter `knl` is a list defined as
+The strength parameter :math:`knl` is a list defined as
 :math:`knl[n] = 1/(B \rho)~dB^{n}_{y}~/~dx^{n}~[m^{-(n+1)}]`
 starting with the quadrupole component.
-The skew strength parameter `ksl` is a list representing the skew coefficients.
+The skew strength parameter :math:`ksl` is a list representing the skew coefficients.

 ================  ===========================  ==========  ===========
 parameter         description                  default     required